 K - Keepsakes

-When the first bottle of champagne is opened it is traditional to present the cork to the bride and groom with a coin minted in the year of their marriage embedded in it.
+When the first bottle of champagne is popped, it's tradition to present the cork to the bride and groom with a coin from the year of their marriage embedded in it.
+Such a sweet keepsake to remember their special day.

 L - Lighting Candles